Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 Similar to AC-Connector, unscrew the nut and thread it onto the black and red cables.
 Guide the cables outward through the hole.
 Remove the O-ring (seal) from the weipu socket, as it can not be used becaue the wall of the fibex case is to thick.
 The weipu socket will be glued in later.
 Solder the Weipu connector to the cable.
 Black (Ground) to pin 1 (at the top, marked whith a white dot) and red (Lead) to pin 2 at the bottom of the connector.
-Applies two ferrules on the other end of the wire and screw it into the PCB input.
+Applies two ferrules on the other end of the wire.

 <figure>
    <img src="media/result_soldering_dc.jpg"  width="400" title="install weipu sockets 02">